 - In Mune: Guardian of the Moon, there is a race of cute, fluffy spider-like creatures that assist the current Guardian of the Moon.
 Although they occasionally display Silent Snarker personalities, they are still shown to be benevolent and helpful.

 - Buzz McCallister, the Big Brother Bully of Kevin in Home Alone, has a tarantula (Grammostola rosea) as a pet, which was released after Kevin went home alone.
 This was eventually used as one of Kevin's Improvised Weapons against the Wet Bandits.
+In fact it could be argued that the spider, like the cellar was part of Kevin's childhood fears which he had to overcome in order to rely on himself more and protect his home.
+And what better overcoming is there other than using the once source of mortal terror into a weapon of defense against the real enemies?
 In the end, the tarantula does not receive damage and it was found by Buzz when he came back home with the rest of his family (or at least is implied).

 - Charlotte's Web (as well their adaptations) is about a friendly spider that helps prevent the pig Wilbur from being slaughtered, even giving her own life to save Wilbur's as well being a kind of godmother for the rest of the farm.

 - Being Friend to All Living Things, Rubeus Hagrid from Harry Potter has a Giant Spider called Aragog, which was adopted by and is loyal to Hagrid, being defended by him from the accusations of Aragog being Slytherin's Monster, which was the basilisk instead.
-Unfortunately, Harry and Ron discovers Aragog isn't nice at all, especially because his species has a taste for human flesh.
+Unfortunately, subverted when Harry and Ron discover Aragog isn't nice at all, especially because his species has a taste for human flesh and he doesn't extend the exception that he makes for Hagrid to Hagrid's friends.

 - The Four Horsemen Universe: Double Subverted with Tortantulas, a race of car-sized arachnids that are first introduced as Blood Knights in Cartwright's Cavaliers, known for loving to fight and eating their kills.
 In the next two books, though, there are Tortantula mercs in the supporting cast that often act as Comically Serious comic relief: as a race they are fairly Literal-Minded and so social interactions between them and mammals often take strange turns.